Grace Jarcho Ross 1933 Professor of Humanities

 |Send E–mail||Office: Sage Hall 206||Phone: (413) 585–3157|

-Bloom is currently at work on a new supplementary volume of the Correspondance générale d'Hector Berlioz (Flammarion), and a new critical edition of the Mémoires d'Hector Berlioz.
-His edition of the String Quartet of Debussy will appear in the Œuvres Complètes de Claude Debussy (Durand) in 2013.
+Bloom is currently at work on a new supplementary volume of the Correspondance gènèrale d'Hector Berlioz (Flammarion), and a new critical edition of the Mèmoires d'Hector Berlioz.
+His edition of the String Quartet of Debussy is to appear in 2014 in the Œuvres Complètes de Claude Debussy (Durand).